HPCBio/variant-analysis-workshop/README.md

 ## Genomics files

 See the [setup document](setup.md) for the genome and annotation files that are needed.
-You should put these in `_episodes_rmd/data` in order to build the site.
+You should put these in `_episodes_rmd/data`, and index them according to the lesson plan, in order to build the site.